 We offer an overview of our research activities in societal AI, including a [PDF document] that was produced in Fall 2017.
 We also provide individual summaries of the interests of each of the faculty members in our group who are working on societal AI.
 A list of the AI Group's recent teaching activities related to societal AI provides further detail on our efforts to train and educate.
 It is important for various public and private sector organizations to have an investment today in societal AI and the Related Links on this page point to two useful documents on the value of this topic for industry.

-Former Cheriton School undergraduate student Sam Pasupalak is a noted example of someone who has succeeded in industry and for whom the social value of artificial intelligence is especially important.
+Cheriton School of Computer Science alumnus Sam Pasupalak is a noted example of someone who has succeeded in industry and for whom the social value of artificial intelligence is especially important.
 The Pasupalak AI Fellowship awarded to AI Group faculty member Kate Larson will enable her to expand her current research endeavours, including those related to AI for Social Good.